Aditya Chopra: Ghajini

-Photographers of the Indian media caught a glimpse of the extremely reclusive Chopra on 27 December 2008.
-Chopra's Rab Ne Bana Di Jodi and Aamir Khan's Ghajini were the two big Indian releases of the year 2008 and were pitted against each other by the Press; Rab Ne Bana Di Jodi was to release on Diwali and Ghajini was to release on Christmas, with a gap of a few weeks between them.
+Photographers of the Indian media caught a glimpse of the extremely-reclusive Chopra on 27 December 2008.
+Chopra's Rab Ne Bana Di Jodi and Aamir Khan's Ghajini were the two big Indian releases of the year 2008 and were pitted against each other by the press; Rab Ne Bana Di Jodi was to release on Diwali and Ghajini was to release on Christmas, with a gap of a few weeks between them.
 Chopra was present at a private screening of Ghajini that was held by Khan, for members of the film industry.
-Chopra was seen leaving through the back entrance of the theatre premise around 2 AM, just before the end credits of the film.
+Chopra was seen leaving through the back entrance of the theatre premise around 2 am, just before the end credits of the film.
 On spotting multiple journalists outside the venue, he reportedly panicked and desperately sprinted towards his car to avoid being photographed.
-Chopra pulled down the sun visor of his car and hid inside it as he drove away.
-He even dropped his phone and damaged it, in the process.
-Images of a scared and petrified Chopra covering his face with his arms became front-page news of a leading Indian tabloid.
-The article called Chopra a very powerful man, behaving like a trapped animal, even though it carried a statement by "one of his close friends" who called him a simple, introverted guy.
-The event however fuelled further reports of Chopra having an alleged social anxiety disorder and/or APD.
+Chopra pulled down the sun visor of his car and drove away.

-Acquisition by Walt Disney
+Failed acquisition of Yash Raj Films by Walt Disney

 The Walt Disney Company entered India in 2007 through a co-production agreement (Ta Ra Rum Pum, Thoda Pyaar Thoda Magic, and Roadside Romeo) with YRF.
 Disney's move was seen as a bid to increase its global presence and enter Indian entertainment.
 This was followed by Warner Bros., Columbia Pictures, Universal Pictures, and 20th Century Fox, who made similar moves.